AnnemijnD/ABMFinal/README.md

   * Random: customers will choose a random attraction as their next destination
 * Theme park lay-out: either circle or cluster.

+Furthermore, after starting the model, three charts are displayed.
+At the top, a pie chart that shows the ratio of all strategies at a specific moment.
+Secondly, a linechart that shows the course of how many customers adopted which strategy.
+At last, a linechart showing the park efficiency score over time.

 #### /models